 - Simplification and Hand-holding.

 - Industry-Academia Partnership and Incubation.

-This program is organised by Department for Promotion of Industry and Internal Trade (DPIIT).
+This program is organised by the Department for Promotion of Industry and Internal Trade (DPIIT).
 This scheme focuses on getting rid of the licence raj and simplifying the processes related to land permissions, foreign investment proposals, and environmental clearances.

 The following examinations must be passed in order to receive benefits under the start-up India scheme:

 - The venture in question is no more than seven years old since it was incorporated or registered.
 The age limit for biotechnology companies has been raised to ten years.

 - The venture must be incorporated as:

 - Private Limited company or

 - Limited Liability Partnership.